-Staff must report any concerns or allegations about a professional's behaviour (including supply staff, volunteers, and contractors) where they may have:
+Staff must report any concerns or allegations about a professional's behaviour (including supply staff, volunteers, and contractors and those from organisations or individuals using the school premises) where they may have:

-- behaved in a way that has harmed a child or may have harmed a child - possibly committed a criminal offence against or related to a child - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- behaved in a way that has harmed a child or may have harmed a child. - possibly committed a criminal offence against or related to a child. - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.